59% of consumers have higher expectations for customer service than they did a year ago.

 Traditionally, discounts or offers were only found during the festive season.
 Customers would wait to purchase expensive items during the ‘discount season’ while being prepared to pay full price during the rest of the year.

-Another aspect that holds value is that of customer service.
+Another aspect that holds value is customer service.
 Positive comments regarding exceptional service are likely to encourage a purchase while negative comments may even turn customers off an established brand.

 Fickle customer attitudes